araffin/academic-kickstart/content/publication/decoupling.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["0"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Deep Learning Workshop at the Conference on Neural Information Processing Systems (NIPS)" publication_short = "In Deep RL Workshop NIPS"
+publication = "Submitted to International Conference on Learning Representations (ICLR)" publication_short = "Submitted to ICLR"

 # Abstract and optional shortened version.
-abstract = "State representation learning aims at learning compact representations from raw observations in robotics and control applications.
-Approaches used for this objective are auto-encoders, learning forward models, inverse dynamics or learning using generic priors on the state characteristics.
-However, the diversity in applications and methods makes the field lack standard evaluation datasets, metrics and tasks.
-This paper provides a set of environments, data generators, robotic control tasks, metrics and tools to facilitate iterative state representation learning and evaluation in reinforcement learning settings."
+abstract = "Scaling end-to-end reinforcement learning to control real robots from vision presents a series of challenges, in particular in terms of sample efficiency.
+Against end-to-end learning, state representation learning can help learn a compact, efficient and relevant representation of states that speeds up policy learning, reducing the number of samples needed, and that is easier to interpret.
+We evaluate several state representation learning methods on goal based robotics tasks and propose a new unsupervised model that stacks representations and combines strengths of several of these approaches.
+This method encodes all the relevant features, performs on par or better than end-to-end learning, and is robust to hyper-parameters change."

-# abstract_short = ""
+abstract_short = "We evaluate the benefits of decoupling feature extraction from policy learning in robotics and propose a new way of combining state representation learning methods."

 # Featured image thumbnail (optional)
 image_preview = ""

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.